 France: cooked in a simple (but delicious) mussel bake,

-Italy: steamed with wine, lemon and herbs, Spain: gloriously apart of a paella in Spain.
+Italy: steamed with wine, lemon, and herbs, Spain: gloriously a part of paella in Spain.

-I could go on and on with traditions and how mussels are served around the world.
-It is Cornwall, England that leads me to the recipe.
+I could go on and on with traditions and how mussels are served worldwide.
+It is Cornwall, England, that leads me to the recipe.
 In my cookbook, The Unofficial Poldark Cookbook, based on the BBC period piece show, local food is highlighted in every episode.
 Cornwall is a seaside county in the southwest corner of England, and mussels are among the abundant seafood options in the region.
-On one of the episodes , there was a street vender selling mussels within close proximity of the tavern featured in the series, the Red Lion.
+In one of the episodes, there was a street vendor selling mussels close to the tavern featured in the series, the Red Lion.
 I used ale as a steaming liquid and Madeira wine as a finishing liquid, two commonly consumed beverages at the time, to create this recipe.
-I would highly recommend getting a loaf of warm, fresh bread because the sauce the ingredients make is worth eating.
+I highly recommend getting a loaf of warm, fresh bread because the sauce the ingredients make is worth eating.
 Enjoy.

 2 lb mussels

 6 Tbsp butter, unsalted; divided 11⁄2 cup onions; diced